Paula839/algoriza-internship2025-FS65-FE-byway/README.md

+Use the following credentials for the Evaluation Admin Page:
+Username: Admin
+Password: Password

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.